The University of Arizona

 Students who have already taken 363 are naturally exempt from this prerequisite, but are encouraged to take their Python course as soon as possible.

-Are there other options to fulfill this requirement besides CSC 110 or ISTA 130?
-For many students, a formal course will be the best way to really learn Python.
 However, some students may find that an online course works better for their needs.
-The following courses from codecademy have been approved (email the Math Center with proof of completion if you have finished one of them):
+The following courses have been approved (email the Math Center with proof of completion if you have finished one of them, or if you would like to inquire about a different course):

 As of fall semester 2022, we are also looking at some newer UArizona courses that now teach Python as possible options.
 If you find a course that you think might work, feel free to send us the syllabus - new courses seem to keep popping up!